ArturAkh/DeepTauTraining/balanced_batches/README.md

 After this, you should be ready to go.

-## Number of events in files for each phasespace region to be balanced
+## Number of events in files for each phase-space region to be balanced